3IE/SwiftStarter/README.md

 The `Models` folder contains the description (classes) of the data we have to manipulate in our application to do the app business.

-#### Services
+#### DataAccess

-The `Services` folder contains files that will provide some services to our business.
+The `DataAccess` folder contains files that will provide some services to our business.
 For example, calling a webservice is a service.
 But services are not necessarily webservices calls.
 Services may be calls to a CoreData database or call to get some data written in the phone memory.

 #### Business